Cooking Gorgeous

 • Alternatively, you can roast them in the oven.
 Bake the eggplants in a preheated oven to 200° C (390° F) for 30-40 minutes, and the peppers for 20-25 minutes until the skin is charred and the flesh is soft.

-• Place the roasted vegetables in a bowl and cover them with cling film or a lid for about 15 minutes.
-This helps bring out the smoky flavor as they cool and lets any extra liquid drain.
+• Place the roasted vegetables in a bowl and cover them with plastic wrap or a lid for at least 15 minutes.
+The trapped steam loosens the skins, brings out the smoky flavor, and lets any extra liquid drain.

 • Once cooled, peel the eggplants and red peppers, and remove any seeds you find.